auth0/docs/articles/tokens/refresh-token/legacy/index.md

 A **Refresh Token** is a special kind of token that is used to authenticate a user without them needing to re-authenticate.
 This is primarily useful for mobile applications that are installed on a device.

-Usually, a user will need a new access token only after the previous one expires, or when gaining access to a new resource for the first time.
+Usually, a user will need a new Access Token only after the previous one expires, or when gaining access to a new resource for the first time.

 If you are new to refresh tokens, you can learn more about them in this blog post: [Refresh Tokens: When to Use Them and How They Interact with JWTs](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/).